 Conor McGregor Drawing in Charcoal.

-I’m currently working on this Conor McGregor Drawing in pencil and charcoal on A2 size paper(420mm x 594mm,16.53 x 23.39 inches).
-Once completed the original will be available for purchase.
+I drew the Conor McGregor Drawing in pencil and charcoal on A2 size paper(420mm x 594mm,16.53 x 23.39 inches).
+The original is currently available for purchase.

 A Bit About Conor McGregor

-Conor McGregor (born 14 July 1988) is an Irish mixed martial artist (MMA) who competes in the featherweight and lightweight divisions of the Ultimate Fighting Championship (UFC).
+Conor McGregor (born 14 July 1988) is an Irish mixed martial artist (MMA).
+He competes in the featherweight and lightweight divisions of the Ultimate Fighting Championship (UFC).

-In the two years since he swooped into the UFC, McGregor has become a lightning rod for controversy.
-But he has backed up his braggadocio with skilled MMA and an ability to draw fans – most to cheer him, some hoping to see him cut down to size.
+In the time he swooped into the UFC, McGregor has become a lightning rod for controversy.
+But he has backed up his braggadocio with skilled MMA and an ability to draw fans.
+Most come to cheer him, some hoping to see him cut down to size.

 At UFC 189 in Las Vegas, he made good on a vow to knock out Chad Mendes, capturing the interim featherweight title and setting up a showdown with Jose Aldo, the UFC’s pound-for-pound king.

 McGregor’s impressive rise in the UFC took place in a little over two years.
 It was almost impossible not to notice him after he knocked out Diego Brandao on UFC Fight Night Dublin in July 2014, then spectacularly announced, “We’re not here to take part.
 We’re here to take over.”

 McGregor won 13 bouts in succession from February 2011 to January 2015, culminating with a knockout of Dennis Siver.
 When he leaped over the Octagon fence to challenge Aldo, sitting in the front row, there was no denying him a title shot.

 It looked like it might happen.
 The two took part in a world tour, but less than a month before their bout, Aldo was forced to withdraw because of a rib injury.